AbhayKaushik/AbhayKaushik.github.io/_posts/2019-08-09-reading-pym-day1.markdown

 date:   2019-08-09 10:00:57 +0530
 categories: jekyll update
 ---
-Recently, I was suggested to read the book ["Python for you and me"][pym-book-link], for learning Python programming language.
+Recently, I was suggested to read the book [Python for you and me][pym-book-link], for learning Python programming language.

 Although I know a bit of Python, I thought it would be good to revise my fundamentals again.